Zinsser Primers Best For All Painting Applications

 Peel Stop Binding Primer

-Interior walls with flat paint exposed to excessive moisture will have small hairlines cracks, also known as spider cracking.
+Interior walls with flat paint exposed to excessive moisture will have minor hairline cracks, also known as spider cracking.
 Peel Stop is the ideal primer to seal moisture-damaged interior walls.

 Mold Killing Primer